Our group of hospitals provide a huge range of clinical services to people in east London and beyond.

 There are occasions when the nurses and midwives who care for others, require support themselves, sometimes it can be hard to reach out to managers and ask for assistance, that’s why a range of support is needed for the staff who continue to care for the population of East London and beyond.

-Why have East London NHS Foundation Trust joined ‘Working with’?
+Why have Barts Health NHS Trust joined ‘Working with’?

 “We are proud to be working with Cavell Nurses’ Trust especially in this International year of the Nurse and Midwife, it’s been 100 years since Edith’s statue was erected outside the National Portrait gallery in London and our nurses are proud to remember her legacy by laying a wreath there each October, this collaboration with Cavell Nurses’ Trust strengthens our commitment to Edith’s memory and to supporting nurses and midwives when they need it most”